sasa1977/erlangelist/README.md

 Prerequisites:

-- Erlang 18
+- Erlang 20
-- Elixir 1.2
+- Elixir 1.6
-- PostgreSQL (preferably 9.4)

-1. Start the database server on the port 5432.
-1. Create the database user `erlangelist` with blank password.
-1. Create the database `erlangelist` and grant all privileges to the `erlangelist` user.
+Optional dependencies are openssl and certbot.
+It they're missing, you might see some errors, but the site will be working.

+Starting

 1. Go to the `site` folder and fetch `mix` dependencies
 1. From the `site` folder start the site with `iex -S mix phoenix.server`

-If all went well, the server will listen on the port 20000.
+If all went well, the server will listen on the port 20080.

-### Running tests

-If you want to run tests, you need to create the `erlangelist_test` database, granting all privileges to the `erlangelist` user.
-Make sure to migrate the database (`MIX_ENV=test mix ecto.migrate`) and then you can start the test.
+If you have openssl and certbot, the server will self-certify, and also accept https traffic on port 20443.

 ## Deploying to the production server